-Mula-bandha is the root of all the worlds.
-The worlds, the sage here means all the chakras.
-Without Mula-bandha you could not travel those worlds.
+Mula Bandha is the root of all the worlds.
+The worlds, the sage here means all the Chakras.
+Without Mula Bandha you could not travel those worlds.
 It will control the mind also.
-(How to practice Siddhasana and Mula-bandha are explained in other yoga texts which will be enumerated later.)

-Deha-Samyama is the equilibrium of the body.
+Deha Samyama is the equilibrium of the body.
 In the Ayurvedic sense, the body should be free from three doshas, Vada, Pita and slethuma.
-Then only it will be absorbed in the balanced Brahman.
+Then only there will a complete absorption in the balanced Brahman.
 If not, the body is like a tall tree with dry leaves.

 Seeing the tip of the nose, one should merge with the Brahman.
 Mere seeing the tip of the nose is not enough.